phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 971243
+#Total Number of Tweets: 2146143
-#Number of Clinton Tweets: 627200
+#Number of Trump Tweets: 971820
-#Number of Sanders Tweets: 275808
+#Number of Clinton Tweets: 627538
-#Number of Rubio Tweets: 270406
+#Number of Sanders Tweets: 276165
-#Number of Carson Tweets: 172325
+#Number of Rubio Tweets: 270638
-#Number of Bush Tweets: 118707
+#Number of Carson Tweets: 172495
-#Total Number of Tweets:
+#Number of Bush Tweets: 118777
 ---